cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

 5. Select **Python** language and **Standard** environment

 6. Enable billing account.
 Yeah, you have to link your credit card.
 But, you won't be billed unless you exceed your free quota.
-For a simple blog, free quota is more than sufficient.
+For a simple blog, the free quota is more than sufficient.

 7. Go to your App Engine dashboard on your browser and select **API & Services** from the left navigation menu